aki2o/emacs-plsense/README.md

 * Not Found ...
 PlSense server can't identify the buffer file.

 **Note:** Maybe show 'No' or 'Not Found' despite the finish of analyzing.
+**Note:** If retry a few times but remain showing 'No', the buffer maybe not activate.
-**Note:** In the case, retry a few times.
-If remain showing 'Not Found', seeing 'Sync server' section below.
+**Note:** If retry a few times but remain showing 'Not Found', seeing 'Sync server' section below.

 ### Sync server